daviddarnes/david.darn.es/_posts/2020-04-11-learnwithjason-q-and-a.md

 The more I think about this question the darker it becomes.
 I'm not willing to answer.

-> so Ghost is like WordPress of node?
+> So Ghost is like WordPress of node?
 >
 > – [redetg](https://twitch.tv/redetg/)

-Ghost is CMS focused on publishing, built on Node.js.
+Ghost is a CMS focused on publishing, built on Node.js.
 I'd highly recommend checking out our [WordPress comparison page](https://ghost.org/vs/wordpress/), it'll show you what the differences are and help you decide if Ghost is right for you.

 > Is he ghosting us?
 >